 This thought-provoking monument is a tribute to the fallen of WW2 and to the Resistance and solidarity shown by Luxembourgers in the face of Nazi Occupation.
 The inner courtyard represents concentration camps and barracks, the rough stone all victims of war.
 In front of this burns an eternal flame.

-Wander or Rest in a City Garden
+Pause in a City Garden